lubojr/naucse.python.cz/lessons/beginners-en/exceptions/index.md

 ## Task

-Let's add exception handling and proper input checking to our square size calculator.
+Let's add exception handling and proper input checking to our square size calculator from {{ lesson_url('beginners-en/comparisons') }}.
 Modify the code so that if the user does not enter a non-negative number the programs prompts the input again.

 {% filter solution %}